vprover/vampire/HACKING.md

 The Vampire repository is currently setup with GitHub Actions to build `master` every day at `00:00` UTC, or to build a branch when a PR is created or updated.
 Additionally, the build can be run manually by going to the "actions" tab in GitHub.

-The CI script caches the Z3 build (unless the submodule changes!) and builds a debug version of Vampire from scratch, then runs the unit tests.
+The CI script caches the Z3 build (unless the submodule changes!) and builds a Z3+debug version of Vampire from scratch, then runs the unit tests.
 Currently it takes around 4-6 minutes for the remote server to build Vampire - if this suddenly takes longer this is worth investigating to preserve the quick-iteration value of the CI script.

+The CI script is located in `.github/workflows`.

 ## Guidelines for `git`
 Vampire uses the `git` VCS.
 All changes are made by authorised persons merging branches from others into `master` after review.
 `master` should always build and be generally sane, but may not be a stable release.

-Try and keep pull requests short and sweet, this makes it easier for review, to avoid breaking things, and makes _your_ life easier as `master` is less likely to change significantly underneath you.
+Try and keep pull requests short and making exactly one change.
+This makes it easier for review, to avoid breaking things, and makes _your_ life easier as `master` is less likely to change significantly underneath you.
 Many seemingly-large changes can be broken down into smaller steps!
 However, there are occasions which justify long-lived branches.

-To make a change, start by making a personal branch, calling it something related to the feature but also prepending your name to avoid clashes.
+To make a change, start by making a personal branch.
+Call it something related to the feature, but also prepend your name to avoid clashes.
 For example, `michael-static-assert` removed the old static assertion mechanism in favour of C++11's `static_assert`.
 You can then make commits to this branch and create a PR on GitHub when the work in the branch is ready for review.

 Commits can be kept tidy by occasionally [rewriting history](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History), provided nobody is using your branch.
 If you have pushed commits to remote and want to rewrite them, you can _carefully_ use `git push --force-with-lease` to push the rewritten commits while not accidentally breaking other people's work.